ZainNatour/BookEase---Formatter/README.md

 - `CHATGPT_EXE` – full path to `ChatGPT.exe`.
 - `CHATGPT_WINDOW_TITLE` – substring or regular expression used to locate the ChatGPT window.
+- `LANGTOOL_PATH` – path to a local LanguageTool installation.
+If set, the bundled download step is skipped.

 If `CHATGPT_EXE` isn't set, BookEase searches for `ChatGPT.exe` in the following locations, in order: